anderson-optimization/awesome-power-analysis/README.md

 ## Simulation Tool
 - [OpenDSS](http://smartgrid.epri.com/SimulationTool.aspx) - The OpenDSS is a comprehensive electrical power system simulation tool primarly for electric utility power distribution systems.
 It supports nearly all frequency domain (sinusoidal steady‐state) analyses commonly performed on electric utility power distribution systems.
 In addition, it supports many new types of analyses that are designed to meet future needs related to smart grid, grid modernization, and renewable energy research.
+- [PowerWorld](https://www.powerworld.com/) - PowerWorld's wide range of products provide the tools needed by transmission planners, power marketers, system operators and trainers, educators, and anyone else desiring access to power system information and analysis in a user-friendly format.

 ## Data
 - [Reliability Test System](https://github.com/GridMod/RTS-GMLC) - Reliability Test System - Grid Modernization Lab Consortium